 Moving to the other side of the country?
 As long as you aren't in a time crunch, some of the cheapest ways to ship boxes is by bus.
 Consider Greyhound Package Express, which offers discounts for multiple boxes and up to 40 percent off for students.
 Moving to another country altogether?
 Look into freight shipping.
 This can take months, but as long as you have the essentials, living on an air mattress while you wait for your bed might not be so bad.
 Freightquote, FreightCenter, and ABF Freight, (moving on semitrailer trucks), are good places to start.

 Everyone dreads the “Hey, can you help me move?" question.
 Sweeten the deal for your friends by offering to buy dinner and gift them furniture and clothes that you would've donated anyway.
 Don't want to bother your friends?
 Hire help through a service like TaskRabbit, a company that subcontracts with locals to aid in everything from grocery shopping to moving.
 They even do boxing and shipping.
 Negotiate rates and interview several “rabbits" to get the best deal.

 While driving a moving truck can help cut down on costs, many of these trucks may not come close to the savings you could get by utilizing a moving crate, and there are several companies that offer rentable crates.
 You fill it up, and the company picks it up and transports it to your new residence.
 Then you unload the crate and the company takes it away.
 This can take a few weeks, depending on distance, but the process is simple and painless.
-United Mayflower, U-Haul (ask for the U-Box), Door to Door, and PODS are good places to start.
+United Mayflower, U-Haul (ask for the U-Box), and PODS are good places to start.